+Principals shall ensure that the promotion standards are used by teachers and school administrators in assessing each student's readiness to progress to the next level of study.
 Principals have the authority to promote or retain students based upon the standards approved by the board and any applicable standards set by the State Board of Education.